from

 that made its way to France from Japan, where the yuzu is very much part of

-in season, grown in France).
+season, grown in France.)

-Le Pièce de Bœuf
+Le Pièce de

-from the rump, which, if not sold, the butcher would take home for their family
+sold, the butcher would take home for their family as it is appreciated for its

-is served with a creamy morel and button mushroom sauce.
-The
+taste and texture.
+In this menu listing, the beef is served with a creamy morel and button mushroom sauce.
+These

 butchers’ cuts are tender and flavorsome cuts from the rump that only French